 At night, buildings along the riverside were lit up, presenting a magnificent view.

 So this was my trip to Zhangjiajie and the ancient town of Fenghuang.
-What I want to say here is that they are absolutely stunning destinations that deserve to be visited more.
+I want to say that they are absolutely stunning destinations that deserve to be visited more.
 If you ever get the chance to fit them into a China trip, leap at the chance!
 Feel free to write to , if you are looking for a tailor-made trip to Zhangjiajie and Fenghuang Ancient Town.